Tears, tantrums and phone bills: 14 high-profile superstars who suffered injury agony before a World Cup

 Dani Alves (Brazil, 2018)

-PSG full-back Alves has been capped 104 times by Brazil – only legendary World Cup winners Cafu and Roberto Carlos have earned more in the history of the national team.
+PSG full-back Alves has been capped 104 times by Brazil – only legendary World Cup winners Cafu, Roberto Carlos and Lucio have earned more in the history of the national team.
 Despite his advancing years, he would have been a starter for Brazil at this World Cup after enjoying a trophy-laden first season in the French capital, helping PSG to the Ligue 1 title and both domestic cup competitions.

 It was in the Coupe de France final against third division side Les Herbiers that Alves injured his ACL.
-Initial reports suggested that he would be able to recover in time for international football’s showpiece event, but it quickly became clear that his hopes of righting the wrongs of 2014 (when he watched on from the bench) were gone.
+Initial reports suggested that he would be able to recover in time for international football’s showpiece event, but it quickly became clear that his hopes of righting the wrongs of 2014 were gone.

-In a surprisingly upbeat piece written for the Players' Tribune following his injury, Alves spoke about having already lived his dreams, and refused to believe his time with the national team was over.
-“Dani Alves is not going to the World Cup, but he is still one happy motherf***er,” he wrote.
-“When the (2022) World Cup comes around, I will still be competing for a place on the team.
-My body will be 39, but my spirit will have only turned 17.”

 Get the best features, fun and footballing frolics straight to your inbox every week.